lowRISC/ibex/doc/instruction_decode_execute.rst

 Bit Manipulation Extension
   Support for the `RISC-V Bit Manipulation Extension (draft version 0.92 from November 8, 2019) <https://github.com/riscv/riscv-bitmanip/blob/master/bitmanip-0.92.pdf>`_ is optional. [#B_draft]_
   It can be enabled via the enumerated parameter ``RV32B`` defined in :file:`rtl/ibex_pkg.sv`.
+  By default, this parameter is set to "ibex_pkg::RV32BNone" to disable the bit manipulation extension.

   There are two versions of the bit manipulation extension available:
   The balanced implementation comprises a set of sub-extensions aiming for good benefits at a reasonable area overhead.
+  It can be selected by setting the ``RV32B`` parameter to "ibex_pkg::RV32BBalanced".
   The full implementation comprises all 32 bit instructions defined in the extension.
+  This version can be selected by setting the ``RV32B`` parameter to "ibex_pkg::RV32BFull".
   The following table lists the implemented instructions in each version.
   Multi-cycle instructions are completed in 2 cycles.
   All remaining instructions complete in a single cycle.